-milk sourced at
+milk sourced at origin for chocolate

 When bean-to-bar origin-made chocolate companies source all of their ingredients from the country of origin, you can expect a fresh, delicious product that helps support multiple communities in that country.
 While in Ecuador I got to visit a dairy farming community in the village of Turucucho, in the mist-enrobed Andes.